a1qs/OverVaultsMillennium/README.md

     * `/overvaults getActiveOverVault` -> returns the current active Vault with position, rotation, tp command and more
     * `/overvaults getNextOverVaultSpawn` -> returns the time until a new attempt is made to spawn an active OverVault
     * `/overvaults getRandomStructure` -> returns a random valid overvault structure with position, rotation, etc.
-    * `/overvaults getStructureWithIndex` -> returns a valid overvault structure with the given index
+    * `/overvaults getStructureWithIndex` -> returns a valid overvault structure with the given index and the dimension
+    * `/overvaults removeStructureWithIndex` -> removes a valid overvault structure with the given index and the dimension
+    * `/overvaults getCollectiveStructureWithIndex` -> returns a valid overvault structure with the given index, combining all valid portals
+    * `/overvaults activateAllPortals` -> activates all Overvaults.
+Debug purposes ONLY.
     * `/overvaults removeItemFromLootTable {"ResourceLocation"} {"modid:itemname"}` -> removes the first item found in the loottable that matches - suggests the ResourceLocation if the mod is installed client-side
     * `/overvaults addLootTableEntry {"ResourceLocation"} {"WeightPool"} {"modid:itemname"} {"ItemWeight"} {"ItemMinRoll"} {"ItemMaxRoll"}` -> adds a Item entry to the selected loottable to the pool selected via the weight with the given values - suggests the ResourceLocation & the WeightPool if the mod is installed client-side